We can handle any criminal case BIG OR SMALL.

 Craig has a particular interest in litigating breaches of the Charter of Rights and Freedoms and has secured numerous acquittals for clients in this fashion.

-Sherif practices exclusively in criminal defence, and does both trials and appeals at every level of court.
+Sherif practices in criminal defence and civil litigation, and does both trials and appeals at every level of court.
 He works hard for his clients and always gets them the best possible result.

 Sherif graduated with the second-highest grade in his class in law school at the University of Ottawa, earning the silver medal.
 During law school, he competed in several moot court competitions, including the Willem C. Vis Moot in Vienna, where he argued in both preliminary and playoff rounds.
 His team won the championship that year, beating over 250 other universities from around the world.